See how we transformed a dark, dated bath with fresh new nautical bathroom decor in this bathroom refresh with a beautiful blue hue!

 The guest bathroom at the lake house we dubbed Calm Water Cottage was charming and in good working condition.
 However, as we updated the spaces around it with new lighting, carpeting, paint and modern decor, I felt it too needed a little refresh.

 I wanted it to be lighter, brighter and a bit more modern, which has become the theme for updating spaces at the lake house!
 When designing a space, I consider the spaces around it.
-The modern living room has pops of navy while the adjacent guest bedroom has pretty florals in periwinkle hues.

 I love working with what we have when at all possible!
 We updated to create a nautical bathroom without reworking electrical or replacing the vanity.
 In fact, it was paint that offered the biggest transformation.

 This nautical bathroom makes a great refresh for any builder grade bathroom.
-Painting the vanity is quick, easy and inexpensive and makes it pop!
+Painting the overlay vanity is quick, easy and inexpensive and makes it pop!

 Table of Contents